Carmelites of Mary Immaculate: Kuriakose Elias Chavara (1805-1871)

 In the midst of diverse and manifold activities, he found time and leisure to write a few books, both in prose and in verse, like Atmanuthapam (The Lamentations of a Repentant Soul-a poem), Marana-Veettil Padunnathinulla Pana (A Poem to Sing in the Bereaved House), Anasthaciayude Rakthasakshyam (The Martyrdom of Anasthacia), Dhyana Sallapangal (Colloquies in Mediation) and Nalagamangal (Historical Notes as Chronicles).
 He took initiative in codifying the liturgical books like canonical prayers for priests and prepared the liturgical rubrics called Thukkasa, liturgical calendar, Solemn Sung Mass, Little Office of the Blessed Virgin Mary and Office for the Dead.
 His Eclogues are 10 Shepherd Plays related to the birth of Jesus Christ.
 His counsels to the Christian families given in 1868 in the form of the "Testament of a Loving Father" are universally applicable and are relevant to this day even after 150 years.
 As an instruction manual for families, already lakhs of copies in 32 editions were circulated among the Christian families.
 He started catechumenates attached to Mannanam and other monasteries and many received faith and joined the Catholic Church.

+He is the founder of the first Catholic printing press in India.
+It was a crude hand made wooden press which produced the first Malayalam daily newspaper called Nasrani Deepika.
+On 15 April 1987, India's first Malayalam daily newspaper was first published.

 He was known for his personal holiness and was acclaimed popularly as a true mirror of virtues.
 "God's will always and everywhere" was his mantra and his intense Abba experience enabled him to trust in the Providence of God.
 Chavara used to spend long hours in adoration before the Eucharistic Lord and promoted the Eucharistic and Marian devotions.
 In October 1870, he became very sick; he was totally blind for about three months.
 Sensing the imminent death of the founder members, the community assembled around him in tears at his deathbed on the eve of 2 January 1871.
 Then, he told to them in a feeble voice: "Why are you very sad and are crying?
 Every man, however high he is, has to die one day.
 Now it is my time.
 As I had always the protection of the Holy Family, I have never lost the baptismal grace" and, then, he entrusted the Congregation and all the members to the protection of the Holy family.
-He left for his eternal reward on 3 January 1871.
+He died on 3 January 1871 after a painful illness.
 Though his canonization process began in 1955 and the process was officially declared in 1957.
 On 7 April 1984, Chavara was declared Venerable and on 8 February 1986, Pope John Paul II, declared him Blessed.
 Pope Francis canonized him a saint on 24 November 2014.
 The feast falls on 3 January.